projectodd/shimdandy/README.md

-If any code in the shim used an agent or a future, the agent thread pool will have been started, and those threads will continue to run after you are done with the shim, which will consume a few resources, but the bigger concern is the contextClassLoader for those threads will hold a reference to the shim's classloader, which will prevent any classes loaded in the shim from being unloaded, which will eventually cause an OutOfMemoryException from exhausted permgen space if you create lots of shims.
-It's best practice to shutdown the agent pool when you are done with the shim to prevent this:
+If any code in the shim used an agent or a future, the agent thread pool will have been started, and those threads will continue to run after you are done with the shim.
+This will consume a few resources, but the bigger concern is the contextClassLoader for those threads will hold a reference to the shim's classloader, which will prevent any classes loaded in the shim from being unloaded.
+Those classes will eventually cause an OutOfMemoryException from exhausted permgen space if you create lots of shims.
+It's best practice to shut down the agent pool when you are done with the shim to prevent this:

     runtime.invoke("clojure.core/shutdown-agents");

 This same caveat applies to any other threads started from within the shim - you need to make sure they are stopped.
-One particular culprit is the `clojure.core.async.impl.timers/timeout-daemon` thread, if you use `core.async`, you need to interrupt that thread on shim shutdown.
+One particular culprit is the `clojure.core.async.impl.timers/timeout-daemon` thread.
+If you use `core.async`, you need to interrupt that thread on shim shutdown to interrupt its loop and allow it to exit.

 In addition, be sure to use Clojure 1.6.0 or newer to prevent [other memory leaks](http://dev.clojure.org/jira/browse/CLJ-1125).